Make the best of your in the winter

-You should also add a weekly treatment; with Fine hair you may be dealing with dehydration or damage in which case a re constructor works extremely well.
+A weekly treatment during this season for Fine hair you may be dealing with dehydration or damage in which case a re-constructor works extremely well.
 This will have both hydrating properties and will also strengthen your hair, adding strength adds Body/Volume.
 If you have Fine hair you will love this.
 This also applies for fine curly hair.

 Thicker drier coarser hair will benefit from a treatment high in moisturizing ingredients, to achieve softening , flexibility and shine!
-Those with thicker curly hair can follow this coarse of action as well.
+Those with thicker curly hair can follow this course of action as well.

 Generally it's cold and dry outside and hot and dry inside, so lets get started.